coinos/coinos-cd/deploy-droplet/README.md

 ```

 (DROPLET_ID and IP_ADDRESS should be entered manually after Droplet creation if you will either destroy it or create a subdomain for it)

-Then make sure you have your machine's public key added to the file `pub-ssh-key` in this repo.

 Finally, to create the new Droplet, run `deploy-droplet.sh`